Where do you want your business to be in 3-5 years?

 - The 80:20 rule applies (80 percent of profits are derived from 20 percent of customers).

-How much can we integrate CRM with other technology advances?
+How much can we integrate CRM with other technological advances?

 - It depends on the types of transactions and relationships we will have with our clients.

-- Integration across channels, media, front and back office systems, functions or business units is expensive.
-Lack of it is even more so.
-(Bpm’online is especially good at integration to manage business processes.)
+- Integration across channels, media, front and back-office systems, functions, or business units is expensive.
+The lack of it is even more so.
+(Creatio low-code CRM is especially good at integration to manage business processes.)

 - Justifiable integration should be the goal.